Consumers demand more than traditional forms of engagement. They now have much higher expectations and expect brands to amuse and entertain them.

 People love to be in the know, and they love to solve mysteries.
 So in your teaser campaign, you'll want to use that to hook people into the build-up to your launch.
 Make them curious, make them believe that solving the mystery will be worthwhile, and you will have them wanting to come back to you for more.

-For example... in July Virgin produced a scavenger hunt campaign, to promote their loyalty programme, Virgin Red.
+For example...
+Virgin produced a scavenger hunt campaign, to promote their loyalty programme, Virgin Red.

 And in June...